hyperion-project/hyperion.ng/docs/docs/en/user/LedDevices.md

 Each LED hardware has specific settings which are explained here

 ### SPI
-Are 4 wire leds which can be powered via SPI of a Raspberry Pi or an Ardunio (which is usb connected to your computer/HTPC/Pi)
+Are 4 wire leds which can be powered via SPI of a Raspberry Pi or an Arduino (which is USB connected to your computer/HTPC/Pi)

 #### apa102
 APA 102.
 These LEDs are known for a good color spectrum (converting a data signal to the wanted color).